daniella-patton/Bone_Micro_Strength/readme.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for mor.